 But the deeper damage comes from what you can’t see on a balance sheet: the knowledge, relationships, and performance momentum that vanish with every resignation.

 A great technician is an economic engine.
 They carry institutional knowledge about your systems, customer history, and workflows.
-They’re also trusted faces in the community, and the people customers let into their homes and recommend to friends.
-When that technician walks out the door, you lose the loyalty and lifetime value attached to them.
+They’re also trusted faces in the community, and trust is crucial in an industry where each job takes place in the customer's own home.

 Worse still, while you scramble to fill the vacancy, the rest of your team absorbs the extra load.
-Overtime rises, morale dips, mistakes happen, and service quality begins to slip.
-Customer satisfaction follows suit.
+Overtime rises, morale dips, and mistakes happen.
+The longer a vacancy goes unfilled, the more likely service quality will slip.

 Onboarding and training investments